mmeyer2k/mmeyer2k.github.io/_posts/2018-10-11-laravel-singleton-memory-remember.md

 ## Value types

-Values can be of any type due to the fact they are stored as a simple indexed array.
+Values can be of any type due to the fact they are stored as a elements in an indexed array.

 ```php
 <?php